 Press and keep holding the Sleep/Wake button towards the surface of the handset before the red slider looks onscreen.
 Slide it around to flip it off then replicate to flip the phone back.

-When the iPhone is rooted and can not be resumed from the ordinary way do the following:
+When the iPhone is rooted and can not be resumed in an ordinary way do the following:

-If your iPhone will not turn on, because of applications related issues, then doing a hard reset might help.
+If your iPhone will not turn on, because of application-related issues, then doing a hard reset might help.
 A tough reset on iPhone, won’t eliminate user data however it simplifies RAM and finishes undesirable procedures.

 6- Put Your Phone in DFU mode